ReinoutDeBleser/PHP-Jack/README.md

 -finish the exercise
 -needed some help with understanding $this, but think i understand the purpose now more or less.
 -focus today will be on getting the different functions working on the actual page.
+-gotten all basic functionality working
+-not all as clean as I would like it to be, but there has been some improvement.

 ## Expected difficulties Day 1